oracle/terraform-provider-oci/docs/datasources/core/vnic.md

 * `display_name` - A user-friendly name.
 Does not have to be unique.
 * `id` - The OCID of the VNIC.
 * `state` - The current state of the VNIC.
 [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
-* `private_ip` - The private IP addresses of the VNIC, which is within the VNIC subnet and is accessible within the VCN.
+* `private_ip_address` - The private IP addresses of the VNIC, which is within the VNIC subnet and is accessible within the VCN.
-* `public_ip` - The public IP address of the VNIC, which Oracle performs NAT for at the gateway.
+* `public_ip_address` - The public IP address of the VNIC, which Oracle performs NAT for at the gateway.
 * `subnet_id` - The OCID of the subnet the VNIC is in.
 * `time_created` - The date and time the VNIC was created.